carsonfenimore/racker-stacker/README.md

 ## Model Images
 The front and rear images must both be provided.
 Images can be any resolution, although in practice a single u, full-width item will be 410x40px.
 Thus it is recommended your image be no larger than 410 wide and some multiple of 40px, per rack U.  If the equipment is less than a full width, that is fine, just specify the width in inches in the model file.

-## Entities and Thresholds
-In the example shown above each item can have an "entity" attribute containing one or more expressions.
-The expression is of the form [entityName] [op] [threshold].
-The entity can be any entity in HA.
-The op can be one of >, >=, <, <=, =, or !=.
-The types of the entity must match those of the threshold - in other words, both must be numbers or both must be strings.
-If the ha state is a string, the threshold must be surrounded with single quotes.